Normaliz/Normaliz/README.md

 For algebraic polyhedra Normaliz needs [Flint](http://www.flintlib.org/), [arb](http://arblib.org/) and [e-antic](https://github.com/videlec/e-antic).

-Ther computation of automorphism groups uses [nauty](http://users.cecs.anu.edu.au/~bdm/nauty).
+The computation of automorphism groups uses [nauty](http://users.cecs.anu.edu.au/~bdm/nauty).

 ## Installation

 All files can be found at https://github.com/Normaliz/Normaliz/releases.

-For the binary package (ready made executable program) download abd extract
+For the binary package (ready made executable program) download and extract
 - the executable for your system (`normaliz-x.y.zLinux64.zip`, `normaliz-x.y.zMacOS.zip` or `normaliz-x.y.zLinux64.zip`).

 For the source package download  and extract
 -  `normaliz-x.y.z.zip` (or tar.gz)

 From the source one can compile Normaliz oneself on Linux or MacOS by one of the installation scripts
 - `install_normaliz_with_opt.sh` (only rational polyhedra)
 - `install_normaliz_with_eantic.sh` (with algebraic polyhedra)